-&lt;sup>24 All scheme costs are to be identified and included in the Scheme Total Cost to ensure transparency of process and fairness and equity across all schemes.
+&lt;sup>21 All scheme costs are to be identified and included in the Scheme Total Cost to ensure transparency of process and fairness and equity across all schemes.
 However, Council will meet costs up to the point where it decides whether to prepare a scheme including the costs of initial investigation and prioritization.
 Council may also meet some of the 'Development' costs incurred prior to Council determining to 'Develop' a scheme.

-&lt;sup>25 It is inequitable for scheme contributors to fund the proportion of the cost of the work or service that is associated with beneficiaries that are not being levied. (non levied properties/ people may include crown land, Council land and people from outside the scheme area who benefit).
+&lt;sup>22 It is inequitable for scheme contributors to fund the proportion of the cost of the work or service that is associated with beneficiaries that are not being levied. (non levied properties/ people may include crown land, Council land and people from outside the scheme area who benefit).
 Calculation of this ratio and determining this maximum levy is a statutory requirement.

-&lt;sup>26 Council may decide to contribute to a scheme where it has raised the standard of infrastructure above normal standards in order to achieve broader community benefits. eg additional road width to provide a 'collector' road standard
+&lt;sup>23 Council may decide to contribute to a scheme where it has raised the standard of infrastructure above normal standards in order to achieve broader community benefits, eg additional road width to provide a 'collector' road standard

-&lt;sup>27 Some projects may result in longer term savings to the community (eg lessened road trauma, lowered road maintenance costs) that will accrue to council or other levels of government.
+&lt;sup>24 Some projects may result in longer term savings to the community (eg lessened road trauma, lowered road maintenance costs) that will accrue to council or other levels of government.
 It is appropriate to quantify these and for council to make a comparable contribution.

-&lt;sup>28 Except for drainage schemes that Council determines are required for reasons of public health, Section 163B of the Local Government Act requires Council to contribute at least 1/3rd of the scheme cost where the owners of 50% or more of the properties to be levied 'object' to the scheme if Council wants to proceed regardless of contributor support.
+&lt;sup>25 Except for drainage schemes that Council determines are required for reasons of public health, Section 163B of the Local Government Act requires Council to contribute at least 1/3rd of the scheme cost where the owners of 50% or more of the properties to be levied 'object' to the scheme if Council wants to proceed regardless of contributor support.
+This contribution is generally included via the Benefit Ratio calculation.
+It treats Council owned land as non-leviable property within the scheme boundary for which Council must contribute proportionately to the benefit accruing to it.